orangesamus/RocketPoolRapidResearchIncubator/Proposals/Megapools.md

 - Summary:
     - Each Node uses one megapool contract for all of their minipools.
     - Capital and rewards must be split appropriately between the Node Operator and rETH users.
-- Benefits:
-    - Massive improvements to gas efficiency when running more than one minipool.
-- Drawbacks:

 ### Required Support: